Here is a list of some of Gradle’s features.

 - Free and open source

-Gradle is an open source project, and is licensed under the ASL.
+Gradle is an open source project, and is licensed under the Apache License 2.0.

 We think the advantages of an internal DSL (based on a dynamic language) over XML are tremendous when used in build scripts.
 There are a couple of dynamic languages out there.
 Why Groovy?
 The answer lies in the context Gradle is operating in.
 Although Gradle is a general purpose build tool at its core, its main focus are Java projects.
 In such projects the team members will be very familiar with Java.
 We think a build should be as transparent as possible to all team members.